samply/share-client/README.md

 (context.xml)
 ```

-The context.xml will be auto-copied by tomcat at startup to ${tomcat.base}/conf/Catalina/localhost/ROOT.xml.
+The `context.xml` will be auto-copied by tomcat at startup to `${tomcat.base}/conf/Catalina/localhost/ROOT.xml`.
 This file will not be overwritten by updating the WAR file due to tomcat settings.

-All files under WEB-INF/conf will always be found from FileFinder as ultimate fallback.
+All files under `WEB-INF/conf` will always be found from FileFinder as ultimate fallback.

-If you want to save your configurations, copy all files under WEB-INF/conf (tomcat or code source) to ${tomcat.base}/conf.
+If you want to save your configurations, copy all files under `WEB-INF/conf` (tomcat or code source) to `${tomcat.base}/conf`.

+**IntelliJ** creates a *tomcat.base* directory for every startup of the application.
+So save your configuration files to *tomcat.home* and it will copy these files and logs every time to *tomcat.base*.
+You will see the paths at startup in the first lines of the console output.

-According to the predefinded log4j2.xml, all logs can be found in ${tomcat.base}/logs/connector.
+According to the `log4j2.xml`, all logs can be found in ${tomcat.base}/logs/connector.

+To use a **proxy**, set your url in file **samply_common_config.xml**.

+#### Configuration files

 bridgehead_info.xml:
 ```